jamesdamillington/CA-ABM-Intro/Landscapes/Landscapes-Tutorial.md

 # Landscapes CA and ABM Tutorial
 This tutorial presents some simple cellular automata (CA) and agent-based models (ABM) to see how such approaches might help to investigate environmental and landscape dynamics and change.
 In particular, we will focus on the interaction of vegetation, wildfire and browsing ungulates.

 The tutorial uses the [NetLogo](http://ccl.northwestern.edu/netlogo/) (version 6) modelling environment, freely available to [download here](https://ccl.northwestern.edu/netlogo/download.shtml).
-Alternatively, you can try running the models below in the online  [Netlogo Web](http://ccl.northwestern.edu/netlogo/) version (although downloading, installing and running locally is preferred).
+Alternatively, you can try running the models below in the online  [Netlogo Web](http://ccl.northwestern.edu/netlogo/) version (but downloading, installing and running locally is preferred).

 If you are unfamiliar with the NetLogo modelling environment, you may find it useful to review [their first tutorial](https://ccl.northwestern.edu/netlogo/docs/tutorial1.html).
 At a minimum you should understand what the different elements of the [NetLogo Interface Tab](https://ccl.northwestern.edu/netlogo/docs/interfacetab.html) are (i.e. sliders, choosers, etc).